 The Lyndhurst Landscape Ramble is tomorrow at 10:30am.
 Purchase tickets at: www.showclix.com/event/landscapePosted by Lyndhurst Mansion on Saturday, 7 September 2013

-Set against the stunning backdrop of the Hudson River and green rolling hills, Lyndhurst is a Gothic Revival mansion and a signature landmark.
+Set against the stunning backdrop of the Hudson River and green rolling hills, Lyndhurst is a Gothic Revival mansion and one of the top Tarrytown attractions.
 Spanning over 67 acres (27 hectares) of gorgeous park space, the estate, also known as the Jay Gould estate, houses America’s first steel-lined conservatory, built by its owner, George Merritt, who gave this property a complete makeover.

 Surrounded by gigantic evergreen trees, the country house is a four-storey building, featuring narrow hallways, small windows, and vaulted ceilings.
 The dreamy location is almost like a picture out of a fairy tale book and should definitely top your touristy to-do list.